Aquilegia vulgaris ‘Woodside Strain’

 Aquilegias germinate easily in the garden after chilling by the cold of winter.

-INDOORS: Sow seeds on the surface of good quality seed raising mix.
+Sow indoors for quick plants: Sow seeds on the surface of good quality seed raising mix.

 Then barely cover the seeds with sieved mix.